EAMET: Robust Massive Model Editing via Embedding Alignment Optimization¶

 Key Designs¶

-Theoretical Formalization of Embedding Misalignment:
+1. Theoretical Formalization of Embedding Misalignment

-- Mechanism: For each fact \(i\), collect the cosine similarity distribution \(P_r^{(i)}\) between its residual \(r_i\) and all other residuals, and the distribution \(P_k^{(i)}\) between its key \(k_i\) and all other keys.
-The misalignment is quantified as \(\mathcal{A}(i) = KL(P_r^{(i)} \| P_k^{(i)})\).
-Theorem 1 proves that the reconstruction error upper bound for each fact is proportional to \(\sqrt{\mathcal{A}(i)}\).
-Intuitively, if the nearest neighbors of \(r_i\) are \(r_3, r_7\), but those of \(k_i\) are \(k_5, k_9\), then jointly solving \(\Delta k_i = r_i\) forces \(\Delta\) to combine \(k_i\) in incorrect directions, causing reconstruction failure.
+Previous work only observed degradation during massive editing without providing a quantitative explanation.
+EAMET formalizes this phenomenon as a scalar.
+For each fact \(i\), the cosine similarity distribution \(P_r^{(i)}\) between its residual \(r_i\) and all other residuals is collected, along with the distribution \(P_k^{(i)}\) for its key \(k_i\).
+The KL divergence \(\mathcal{A}(i) = KL(P_r^{(i)} \| P_k^{(i)})\) measures the inconsistency between the two neighborhood structures.
+Theorem 1 in the paper proves that the reconstruction error upper bound is proportional to \(\sqrt{\mathcal{A}(i)}\).
+Intuitively, if the nearest neighbors of \(r_i\) are \(r_3, r_7\) while the nearest neighbors of \(k_i\) are \(k_5, k_9\), the joint solution for \(\Delta k_i = r_i\) will cause \(\Delta\) to be composed in the wrong direction, leading to reconstruction failure.
+This formalization directly points to the optimization goal: reducing \(\mathcal{A}(i)\) lowers the error bound.

-Target Memory Optimization with Prefix Augmentation:
+3. Prefix-augmented Target Memory Optimization

 Loss & Training¶

-Total loss = NLL editing loss (with prefix augmentation) + \(\lambda_{KL} \cdot L_{KL}\) + \(\lambda_{MSE} \cdot L_{MSE}\).
-Optimization proceeds iteratively: optimize fact \(i\) → save \(r_i\) → when optimizing fact \(i+1\), use the first \(i\) saved residuals to compute the alignment loss.
-Parameter updates are still solved in one step via MEMIT's normal equations \(\Delta(C_p + K_t K_t^T) = R K_t^T\), with \(R = [r_1 | r_2 | \ldots | r_N]\) replaced by the alignment-optimized residual matrix.
+Total Loss = NLL Edit Loss (Prefix-augmented) + \(\lambda_{KL} \cdot L_{KL}\) + \(\lambda_{MSE} \cdot L_{MSE}\).
+The optimization is performed iteratively: optimize \(i\) → save \(r_i\) → optimize \(i+1\) using previous residuals for alignment loss.
+Parameters are updated via the MEMIT normal equation \(\Delta(C_p + K_t K_t^T) = R K_t^T\) in one step, using the aligned residual matrix \(R = [r_1 | r_2 | \ldots | r_N]\).

 Key Experimental Results¶